Trippnology/super-simple-scraper/README.md

 # Super Simple Scraper

-A simple command-line tool for scraping HTML content from a given URL and extracting data based on specified options.
+A simple command-line tool for scraping HTML content from a given URL and extracting data for further processing.

+Good for grabbing all image/link/magnet URLs from a page, or extracting the text of certain elements.

+NOT for scraping entire page content.

 ## Installation

-To install the `super-simple-scraper`, follow these steps:
+### From npm

+`npm i -g @trippnology/super-simple-scraper`

+### From source

 1. **Clone the repository:**